By Gabriele Walkow

 Cost of Living in Playa Venao

 More affordable options include the area hostels with long-term rentals at $600 to $1,000 per month.
-These accommodations tend to be more dormitory-style with a shared kitchen.
+This accommodation tends to be more dormitory-style with a shared kitchen.

 With only 500 or so finished homes and condos and about 100 freestanding homes, it is worth noting that long-term rentals in Playa Venao are limited, especially during high season.